Omnidocs/AppFlow/readme.md

     InitRequest --> InitResponse : Required response
     DataRequest --> DataResponse : Required response
-    DeliveryRequest --> DeliverResponse : Required response
+    deliverRequest --> DeliverResponse : Required response
+    PreflightRequest --> PreflightResponse : Optional response
     DataResponse  --> Metadata : contains
     InitResponse ..> PostMessageType : uses
     DataRequest ..> FormContext : uses
-    DeliveryRequest ..> DocumentType : uses
+    deliverRequest ..> DocumentType : uses
 ```

 ### Breakdown
 - In the InitResponse (<i>omnidocs-init-response</i>), the client specifies which PostMessageType it wants.
-If <b>Document</b> is set (which is the default), then the DeliveryRequest (<i>omnidocs-delivery-request</i>) data will contain the document download URL.
+If <b>Document</b> is set (which is the default), then the deliverRequest (<i>omnidocs-deliver-request</i>) data will contain the document download URL.
 - The data field in DataRequest (<i>omnidocs-data-request</i>) contains the form keys from the recipe.
 - The formContext field in DataRequest (<i>omnidocs-data-request</i>) indicates the recipe context. <b>Initial</b> is the initially selected recipe, and <b>AdditionalForm</b> is the nested form.
 - The id field in all events is the recipe id, with one exception: if the DataRequest (<i>omnidocs-data-request</i>) form context is <b>AdditionalForm</b>, then it is the nested form ID that gets shown.